A Hug a Day for a Happy Marriage.

 Dr John Gottman suggests that ‘couples commit to a magic six hours a week together, which includes rituals for saying goodbye in the morning, and returning at the end of the day.
 The brain loves patterns so creating these rituals will come naturally and automatically and help keep your marriage connected when life gets in the way.

-What are some of your daily rituals in your marriage?
+What are your daily relationship rituals?